apache/beam/website/www/site/content/en/blog/beam-2.47.0.md

   in response to the Google Cloud Debugger service [turning down](https://cloud.google.com/debugger/docs/deprecations).
   (Java) ([#25959](https://github.com/apache/beam/issues/25959)).

-## Known Issues
+## Bugfixes

-* BigQuery sink in STORAGE_WRITE_API mode in batch pipelines might result in data consistency issues during the handling of other unrelated transient errors for Beam SDKs 2.35.0 - 2.47.0 (inclusive).
+* BigQuery sink in STORAGE_WRITE_API mode in batch pipelines might result in data consistency issues during the handling of other unrelated transient errors for Beam SDKs 2.35.0 - 2.46.0 (inclusive).
 For more details see: https://github.com/apache/beam/issues/26521

 ## List of Contributors